-If you have ever dealt in digital assets such as cryptocurrencies, digital currencies or NFTs, you are aware of the need for safe storage.
+If you have ever dealt with digital assets such as cryptocurrencies, digital currencies, or NFTs, you are aware of the need for safe storage.
 You need a wallet/storage solution before you begin to make transactions, trade on a crypto exchange, or use blockchain applications.

 What Is A Crypto Wallet, And Why Do You Need Them?

-Technically speaking, Crypto wallets don’t store your crypto or digital token like a normal pocket-wallet holds your real-world currency.
+Technically speaking, Crypto wallets don’t store your crypto or digital token like a normal pocket wallet holds your real-world currency.
 Instead, your assets live on the blockchain while your crypto wallet generates information, called keys, which you need in order to access your holdings or transact.
-A wallet provides you two types of keys:
+A wallet provides you with two types of keys:

 - Public key, which allows you to receive crypto or digital assets in your wallet.

 - Private key, which allows you to authorize transactions.

 It is critical to understand that the ownership of the private keys proves one’s ownership of the digital assets.
 If you lose your private keys, you lose access to your holding.
 There is a popular adage in the crypto world – “Not your keys, not your crypto.”
 That’s why it’s important to keep the keys safe and choose the right storage solution for your crypto assets.

 Before we go further, let’s understand what “crypto keys” are and how the wallets generate and store them for safety.

 What Are Crypto Keys?

 As explained above, all crypto wallets generate a unique pair of public and private keys.
 There is a cryptographic link between the public key and the private key and hence, a pair is generated.
 Keep in mind that while a private key can generate a public key, vice-versa is not possible.
 As a result, if you lose your public key, you can recover it using your private key but it’s not feasible to derive a corresponding private key using just the public key.
 This feature is one of the lynchpins enabling secure blockchain transactions.